Mathias-Boulanger/SMRTlinkSingularity/README.md

 # SMRTlinkSingularity
-singularity image definition for SMRT link v11
+Singularity image definition for SMRT link v11

-Definition file for the creation of a singularity image containing SMRTlink v11 The image created is large (> 4Go).
-Make sure you
+Definition file for the creation of a singularity image containing SMRTlink v11.0.0.146107 The image created is large (> 4Go).
+Make sure you have enough storage when creating the image.

 How to: